kreauniv/comp308/source/dispatch.rst

 .. code-block:: racket

-    (setprop! 'add (list 'Number 'Number)
+    (putprop! 'add (list 'Number 'Number)
         (λ (n1 n2)
             (+ n1 n2)))

-    (setprop! 'add (list 'String 'Number)
+    (putprop! 'add (list 'String 'Number)
         (λ (str num)
             (format "~s~s" str num)))

-    (setprop! 'add (list 'Number 'String)
+    (putprop! 'add (list 'Number 'String)
         (λ (num str)
             (format "~s~s" num str)))

-Now we can add number and strings freely.
+Now we can add numbers and strings freely.
 Not that that's "a good thing", but we can.

 The interesting thing about this approach is that we're no longer forced to determine whether the code for adding a string with a number should go within